UG-Team-Data-Science/computational-reproducibility/README.md

 ## Test the environment in Binder

 Binder is a playground environment where you can test the environment and code.
-All the changes will dissapear when the Tabs are closed.
+All the changes will dissappear when the Tabs are closed.

 1. Right click on the Binder badge below and then `Open Link in New Tab`